 The Canadian government has set up the National Student Loan Center (Centre) to ensure its students have access to all the information they need to apply for, and repay, their student loans.
 The center is conveniently housed in an online website that includes all of the tools, applications, and resources that Canadian students need to manage their loans.

-Direct student loans are one of the Federal Student Aid, or FSA, programs that are available through the Department of Education.
+Direct student loans are one of the Federal Student Aid, or FSA, programs available through the Department of Education.
 Direct student loans provide students with a way to borrow money to pay for their costs of higher education.

 One of the ways college graduates can ease their financial burden each month is by selecting the appropriate repayment option.
 This is especially true if the former student is struggling to find a job after graduation.